NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/README.md

 The projects should be something that can largely be accomplished in a few days, ideally fun, and can help your lab make progress on your research goals.
 The projects will be written up at the end in a publicly accessible resource that can be used by the community and can be referenced on grant proposals and reports.
 Projects could be coding, documentation, or tutorials.

-Email announcements are sent to the [Hackathon mailing list][hackathon-mailing-list] (for continuity and permanence across hackathons), and communication specific to each event will happen on a dedicated Hackathon forum (see each Hackathon page for details).
+Email announcements notifying of upcoming Hackathons are sent to the low-frequency Hackathon mailing list [Hackathon mailing list][hackathon-mailing-list] (for continuity and permanence across hackathons), and communication specific to each event will happen on a dedicated Hackathon forum (see each Hackathon page for details).